JHM69/ocr-snipping-tool/README.md

 # OCR Snipping Tool
-# A snipping tool to Extract Bangla Text By snipping using cursor from anywhere on the screen.
+# A snipping tool to Extract Text By snipping using cursor from anywhere on the screen.

 Demo
 ![Demo](/demo.gif)